-My business has been for a season of my life and career, and that’s ok..
-One in which I’ve learnt an entirely new skill set launched another business and moved to a different business model.
+My business has been for a season of my life and career, and that’s ok.
+One in which I’ve learned an entirely new skill set launched another business and moved to a different business model.

 Because if so, moving into a commercial office or warehouse filled with staff won’t serve that goal.
 Even if you have people running the business for you, there needs to be someone ‘running the people and that is a full-time job in itself.

 I hope this heartfelt episode has been helpful to you and will help you re-align with your overarching goals for starting your business.

 Perhaps you need to stop and course correct too and see if there’s a better way that will serve you more or perhaps it’s time to wrap up a business that no longer serves you.

 Some last just a season.

 But deciding when to step off the merry ground is a hard thing.
 And I hope this episode has help.

 Until next week,